Edited by: Keri Stooksbury

 Many of the credit card offers that appear on this site are from credit card companies from which we receive financial compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 However, the credit card information that we publish has been written and evaluated by experts who know these products inside out.
 We only recommend products we either use ourselves or endorse.
 This site does not include all credit card companies or all available credit card offers that are on the market.
 See our advertising policy here where we list advertisers that we work with, and how we make money.
 You can also review our credit card rating methodology.

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Every retailer seems to offer its own credit card nowadays, each with its own special benefits.
 How are you supposed to know which to choose and whether using that card is really worth it?

 Unfortunately, many of these cards come with a high-interest rate and low minimum payments that pretty much offset any discounts in the end.

-So let’s take a look at the Capital One Walmart Rewards® Mastercard® (set to release later this year) and the Walmart Rewards™ Card to see how they stack up.
+So let’s take a look at the Capital One Walmart Rewards® Mastercard® (Information collected independently.
+Not reviewed by Capital One) and the Walmart Rewards™ Card to see how they stack up.